 So how do you choose which traces to meander?
 Compensation should be applied to traces in each net.
 First, look for the longest signal trace length within a net, and meander the remaining traces so that the signals are synchronized across all traces.
 Finally, adjust the length of the clock trace that connects to the components in this net.
 Delay the clock pulse by just enough time so that the ICs can rise up to full voltage.

-Line delay and propagation delay are sometimes used interchangeably.
+Line delay and propagation delay in digital electronics are sometimes used interchangeably.
 Line delay has an important relationship to propagation delay and can create signal transmission problems under certain conditions.
 Specifically, the rise or fall time of the output signal should be compared to the line delay over the output trace.
 When the trace length is long, the output signal moves as a traveling pulse and can be reflected at an impedance mismatch.

 Signal traces must be treated as transmission lines under certain conditions.
 One industry rule of thumb is to terminate the output signal trace from a logic IC when the one-way line delay of the PCB trace is equal to or greater than half of the signal rise/fall time (whichever edge is faster).